 Switch to a Gentle Cleanser

 Most people don’t think much about the cleansers they use, assuming that since you rinse it off after a few seconds anyway, it doesn’t matter much what ingredients your cleanser contains.
 The truth is that cleanser is one of the most disruptive products you can put on your skin.
 Overly harsh cleansers that contain aggressive surfactants like SLS can strip your skin of its natural moisture, giving you that “squeaky clean” feeling.
-Many people mistake this feeling as a good thing—a sign that their skin is “extra clean”—but the truth is that healthy skin should never feel this way.
+Many people mistake this feeling like a good thing—a sign that their skin is “extra clean”—but the truth is that healthy skin should never feel this way.

 A good cleanser will leave your skin feeling clean but also plump and not dry.
 If you are suffering from breakouts, a harsh cleanser may only further aggravate your condition.
 Switch to a gentle cleanser that doesn’t contain SLS, and that has a pH level close to that of healthy skin—around 5 to 6.